Gaithersburg Assault Lawyer

 If you are facing assault charges, you may be experiencing significant stress and concern for your future.
 A qualified Gaithersburg assault lawyer may be able to examine the circumstances of your case and explore all available options with you.
 Together, you can determine how best to approach the charges and reach a positive outcome in your case.

 An assault charge can have adverse effects on your personal life and your career.
 You may find yourself unemployed and unable to return to your chosen profession in some cases.
-A criminal defense lawyer may be able to help you avoid or minimize some of these potential penalties.
+A criminal defense attorney may be able to help you avoid or minimize some of these potential penalties.
 En Español.

 Common Assault Offenses